ixpantia/prodverse/docs/en/get_started/shiny_in_prod.md

 Now that we have our app running, we want to make sure that it keeps running even if we close our terminal.
-For this we will run the container in detached mode and we will use `docker-compose` to manage the container.
+For this we will run the container in detached mode and we will use `docker compose` to manage the container.

 First, we will create a `docker-compose.yml` file: